ChuBL/3DHeatmapDataPreprosses/README.md

-# 3DHeatmapDataPreprosses
+# 3D Heat Map Data Preprocess
-This project is about retrieving mineral data from OpenMindat API, and cleansing the data into our designed data structure to the 3D Heatmap of mineral element coexistence.
+This project is about retrieving mineral data from OpenMindat API and cleansing the data into our designed data structure for the 3D heat map to analyze co-relationships between minerals and elements.

 ## Get Started
 ### Prerequisite